The Soldier's Details

 Fred had fought so hard to remain alive whilst working on the Burma-Thai Railway in appalling conditions as slave labour, starved, deprived of medicines, overcoming tropical illnesses and beatings from the Japanese he survived to be selected to go to Japan.
 His group were to be known as ‘Rakuyo Maru’ were initially sent mostly by train to French Indo China where it was intended their ship would leave from Saigon.
 However by the time they reached Saigon, the American sea blockade was so successful, it was decided to send the POWs back to Singapore, and leave from there.
 The conditions of their train travel to Saigon were hellish, being provided little food and being subjected to the terror of Allied air attacks.
 They were not able to seek safety outside their railway carriages, and it was worse when waiting at the regularly targeted Railway Stations.

 Life was not fair to Fred.
-He survived the horrors of Burma-Thai Railway to lose his life with the sinking of ‘Rakuyo Maru’ on their journey from Singapore to Japan in the South China China after it was hit by American Submarine torpedoes.
-Fred was 28 years of age and he left his widowed wife, little daughter and his siblings and parrents.
+He survived the horrors of Burma-Thai Railway.
+Fred was 28 years of age and he perished, leaving his widowed wife, little daughter, his siblings and parents.

 Read about the ‘Rakuyo Maru’